ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-4.md

 * You can push a new build while an older one is still active (deployed).
 A push doesn't overwrite anything.
 * You can PAUSE a build to deactivate it (without deleting it).
 * Later on, after your engine is in widespread daily use, you should use caution in pausing an active build of a popular engine, since pausing a build could be disruptive to users of your engine.
-* You can _delete_ a build by using the Delete command in the flyout (or "kabob") menu.
+* You can _delete_ a build by using the Delete command in the flyout (or "kebab") menu.
 Build numbering, however, continues from where it left off.
 * If you see two new builds show up in the Builds list after doing a single push, it means you are probably pushing a bare (untagged) build without first doing a `docker tag`.
 Best practice is to always precede a `push` with a `tag`, unless you know for sure what you're doing.

 ## Recap and Cheat Sheet